LuposX/AndroidAppDigitRecognizer/README.md

 # AndroidAppDigitRecognizer
 An Android app which recognized handwritten digits with the help of a Neural Network.

+## Release History
+*   1.0.0
+    *   Release of first version

+## Usage
+1. Download the `.apk` under Releases.
+2. Install it on you Smartphone
+3. Open it and use it :)

 ## Meta

 <!--Your Name – [@YourTwitter](https://twitter.com/dbader_org) – YourEmail@example.com-->